mvolkmann/blog/src/swift/ARKit.md

 "https://developer.apple.com/documentation/realitykit/taking_pictures_for_3d_object_capture",
 "Taking Pictures for 3D Object Capture" %}.

+I was able to run this app and capture images, but the images were not saved anywhere so I could not use them to create a USDZ model file.
+Consider using the app PhotoCatch in the iOS App Store.

-To build and run this app:
+To build and run the CaptureSample app:

 1. Double-click the file `CaptureSample.xcodeproj`
    to open the project in Xcode.